Into the High Valleys

 Kuari Pass

-One of the finest panoramic treks in Uttarakhand.
 The trail climbs through oak and rhododendron forests to Kuari Pass at 3,650 m, where you stand face-to-face with the entire Nanda Devi sanctuary, Dronagiri, Hathi Ghoda, and Kamet.

 - Nanda Devi sanctuary views